fabric/fabric/docs/tutorial.rst

     and even keep module-level shared state if you wish.

-    However, in future versions, Fabric will become threadsafe and parallel-friendly, at which point ``env`` may be the only safe way to keep global state.
+    However, in future versions, Fabric will become threadsafe and parallel-friendly, at which point ``env`` may be the only easy/safe way to keep global state.

 Other considerations
 --------------------